 What’s the most cost-effective way to pay for my pet’s vaccinations and regular healthcare?

-Our Healthy Pets Club is incredibly popular and it’s not hard to see why!
+Our Pet Health for Life plans is incredibly popular and it’s not hard to see why!
 This is a range of pet healthcare plans that give you amazing value for your routine pet healthcare.
 Depending on which of our tiers you choose, our plans include vaccinations and annual check-ups, year-round flea and worm treatment, as well as other discounts, such as reduced-price neutering and in-house blood tests.

 ALL plans include ‘One Free’ veterinary consultation if your pet gets sick.
 Our CHOICES and PLUS plans include further discounts of up to 50% on primary level consultations, including those out of hours!
-Our Healthy Pet Club plans start at just £15 per month.
+Pet Health for Life plans start at just £15 per month.
 You can read more about them here.

 What do you do with the information you hold on me and my animal?

 We will only use your information for the purposes of running our business and delivering the best care for you and your pet.
 We comply with current Data Protection Laws and endeavour to keep your information secure at all times.
 We will never intentionally pass on your information to any third parties without your consent.
 You can ask to see the data we hold for you at any time.
 Sometimes we do need to share your information, such as for processing insurance claims, or with our partnered marketing agencies so that we can text you or email you with relevant updates or offers.
 Clinical information that may be shared with insurers include case histories, diagnostic images or blood results, and any other pertinent information.
 At your request, we may also share clinical details with other veterinary practices where your pet might be receiving treatment, such as when you are on holiday.
 Please let us know if you change any of your details.
 For more information please see privacy notice at bottom of website.

 We actively encourage feedback from our clients – you’ll receive an automated feedback request after your appointment.